SvenMichaelKlose/phitamine/README.md

 ```

 This makefile takes a file called 'toplevel.lisp', compiles it to
-PHP and saves it as 'compiled/index.php'.
-Create 'toplevel.lisp'
+PHP and saves it in 'compiled/index.php'.
+Make the required
-with this:
+'toplevel.lisp' like so:

 ```lisp
 (phitamine)